 - Elementary Education

 - Middle Education

 - Secondary Education

 - Special Education

-Education Leaders Collective
+Education Leaders Learning Collective

-The Education Leaders cohort allows high performing and motivated College for Women and University College students to complete both the BA and MAT degrees in four years, essentially accelerating through the undergraduate curriculum in three years (same BA requirements as all BA students), with one year remaining for graduate studies and student teaching.
+The Education Leaders cohort allows high performing and motivated College for Women and University College students to complete both the Bachelor's and MAT degrees in four years, essentially accelerating through the undergraduate curriculum in three years (same Bachelor's requirements as all Bachelor's students), with one year remaining for graduate studies and student teaching.
 For more information on the Education Leaders program, please contact the College of Education.

-Program Requirements for the BA/MAT
+Program Requirements for the Bachelor's/MAT

-At least 18 semester hours must be completed over the course of two or more semesters, following BA conferral.
-All students are required to complete three Professional Development Institutes (PDI's).
-All PDI's and required licensure assessments must be complete prior to MAT graduation.
+At least 18 semester hours must be completed over the course of two or more semesters, following Bachelor's conferral.

-BACHELOR'S/MASTER OF EDUCATION (BA/MEd or BS/MEd)
+BACHELOR'S/MASTER OF EDUCATION

 The Bachelor's/MEd allows undergraduate students to complete both a Bachelor's degree and a Master of Education.
 Students combine graduate courses with undergraduate work, leading to a MEd one year following completion of the Bachelor's degree.
 All students must complete the Required Core Courses plus one concentration area.
-Students interested in the Bachelor's/Med should arrange a meeting with an education advisor to thoroughly review all course requirements.
+Students interested in the Bachelor's/MEd should arrange a meeting with an education advisor to thoroughly review all course requirements.

 Concentration areas for this option are:

 - Autism Spectrum Disorders

 - Authentic Learning and Leadership

-Program Requirements for the Bachelor's/MEd

-At least 18 semester hours must be completed over the course of two or more semesters, following Bachelor's degree conferral.
+Program Requirements for the Bachelor's/MEd At least 18 semester hours must be completed over the course of two or more semesters, following Bachelor's degree conferral.

 BACHELOR'S/MASTER OF SCIENCE

-The Bachelor's/MS allows undergraduate students to complete both a bachelor's degree and a Master of Science degree.
+The Bachelor's/MS allows undergraduate students to complete both a bachelor's degree and a

+Master of Science degree.
 Students combine graduate courses with undergraduate work, leading to a MS one year following completion of the bachelor's degree.
 Students interested in the Bachelor's/MS should arrange a meeting with an education advisor to thoroughly review all course requirements.

-Concentration areas for this option are:
+Areas for this option are: